Photos of the Childhood Possessions People Can't Throw Away

 How come you still have them?

-They were given to me by my granddad.
-I have a strange relationship with Catholicism – I was christened, baptised, all of them; brought up on it, even though I immediately didn’t believe in it as soon as I could understand it.
+They were given to me by my grandfather.
+I have a strange relationship with Catholicism—I was christened, baptized, all of them; brought up on it, even though I immediately didn’t believe in it as soon as I could understand it.
 I still have them as a reminder of my family, who are all still very Catholic, and they’ve just kind of come along with me almost mistakenly.
 The beads have always just been in my draw.

 IAN AND HIS SKULL